dphfox/Fusion/docs/tutorials/fundamentals/objects.md

 -- thing1:destroy()
 ```

+Scopes passed to `doCleanup` can have any of the following:

+- Objects with `:destroy()` or `:Destroy()` methods to be called
+- Functions to be run
+- Roblox instances to destroy
+- Roblox event connections to disconnect
+- Other nested scopes to be cleaned up

 That's all there is to scopes.
-They are nothing more than arrays of objects.
+They are nothing more than arrays of objects
+which eventually get passed to a cleanup function.

 -----